simonw/til/sqlite/function-list.md

 ## A better solution using json_group_array() and json_each()

-[Alex pointed out](https://twitter.com/agarcia_me/status/1562462457976590336) an alternative solution using SQLite's JSON functions, which is actually better beacuse it avoids any risk of commas or quotation marks in the values breaking the resulting string.
+[Alex pointed out](https://twitter.com/agarcia_me/status/1562462457976590336) an alternative solution using SQLite's JSON functions, which is actually better because it avoids any risk of commas or quotation marks in the values breaking the resulting string.

 ```sql
 select json_group_array(distinct name)